 “Whenever I see leadership failures– and these days we have many occasions to do that– very often at the source of leadership failure is what?
 It’s lack of listening, it’s lack of connecting with what’s really going on in reality right now.
 It’s a disconnection between leaders on the one hand and the situation on the ground on the other.
 So listening really is a core skill, not only for leadership, but really for all domains of mastery, professional mastery.
 So we all practice listening 16 plus hours a day, so it’s not something that we only engage with every now and then.
 And it is as important for our professional life as it is for our personal life.
 So I observed listening for many years.
 And I came up with a very simple distinction, which is four different levels of listening.”

-How would our organizations be impacted if employees were able to shift from a downloading type listening to a deeper level of generative listening?
+What would be the impact on our organizations if employees and leaders were able to shift from downloading type listening to a deeper level of generative listening?